No-knead sourdough bread with a step-by-step recipe.

 Sourdough bread is made by the fermentation of the dough with naturally occurring wild yeast and lactobacilli without adding any commercial or baker’s yeast.
 The lactic acid produced by lactobacilli gives it the sour taste.
 The sourdough bread has a chewy texture with a crisp crust.
 The flavour of the bread can range from mild to strong depending on the starter and how long the dough has been fermented.
 With just three ingredients – flour, water, and salt – this is about as natural it gets when it comes to baking bread.
 Sourdough bread is obviously healthier than regular bread which uses commercial yeast.
 The long fermentation of the grains during the process making the sourdough bread breaks down the phytic acid of the grains making it healthier and easily digestible.
 And the taste – once you fall in love with sourdough bread, you will never want to have a slice of bread that is not sourdough!

 Baking a perfect loaf of sourdough bread comes with practice.
 The more you bake, the better it gets.
 I have researched, tried, and tested many ways of baking it, using several techniques over the last several months.
-This recipe here is something that works best for me.
+This no-knead sourdough bread recipe here is something that works best for me.
 It is a no-knead recipe where the initial dough is mixed, stretched and folded, left to ferment over the counter first and then in the fridge, and then is baked.

 We have put in so much love and care to build our starter and finally, it is active and bubbly.
 It’s time to put it to good use and get baking.